Ortovoxx/BritishNationalCipherChallenge/README.md

 All ciphertexts and plaintexts are present, and all ciphers and keys have been identified.

-Some data are missing that are necessary for anyone who wants to attempt the challenges.
+One important missing file is necessary for anyone who wants to attempt the challenges.
 We know that, and we're sorry.
-Here is a list of the missing bits.
+Here is a description of the file.
-If you have any of them, please upload in the "issues" section.
+If you have a copy of it, please upload in the "issues" section.

-- 2005 part 8B: the original wiring diagrams or photos needed to reconstruct the machine (FialkaSettings.pdf)
-- 2006 part 7B: the PDF reconciling the literal decryption with the original plaintext (Solution7text.pdf)
 - 2010 part 8B: photo of the "first half" of the deck of cards (we have the final photo that reveals the solution)
-- 2015 part 8B: the original photo of the deck (we have one after two more cards were added, and have a reconstruction of the original)

 Other bits we wish we had: